adyxax/www/content/docs/adyxax.org/social/_index.md

 ## Captain's log

+- 2023-10-26 : migrated to nixos on dalinar.adyxax.org
 - 2022-11-20 : switched to gotosocial on lore.adyxax.org
 - 2022-11-11 : Initial setup of ktistec on myth.adyxax.org